luke-anglin/hyde/about.md

 ---

 <p class="message">
-  Hiya!
+  Hey, thanks for stopping by!
 I'm an aspiring author and engineer.
 I just wrote a dystopian, fiction novel about the a world taken over by companies after an apocalypse.
 You can find a summary and more information about my first book, <em>Brain Storm</em>, <a href="{{site.baseurl | append: '/books/'}}">here</a>.
 </p>

 ![Book Placeholder](https://user-images.githubusercontent.com/160484/173871463-97e30942-dafe-4b91-b158-1ecf3300c540.png)